alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 [Contact the Department of Agriculture and Rural Development of Northern Ireland (DARDNI)](https://www.daera-ni.gov.uk/contact) if you’re exporting from Northern Ireland.

-##Get a license to export agricultural products
+##Get a license to export sugar, cereals and rice

-If you’re exporting some agricultural products called Common Agriculural Policy (CAP) goods in [large quantities](https://www.gov.uk/trade-tariff/sections) you may need an mandatory export licence for:
+If you’re exporting these goods in [large quantities](https://www.gov.uk/trade-tariff/sections) you need a 'mandatory export licence'.

-* sugar
-* cereals and rice

 ###Applying